Kote87/rosbotxl/README.md

     # or "just rosbot"
     ```

-    If this is your first run, build the scan filter image:
+    If this is your first run, build the scan filter and exploration images:

     ```bash
-    docker compose build scan_filter
+    docker compose build scan_filter explore_lite
     ```

    The launch starts a front-cone LIDAR filter and the `explore_lite`